 • A highly rich academic environment of the city of Boston.

-The ideal candidate should have a recent Ph.D. or equivalent degree in molecular biology, extensive experience with viruses and innate immunity, first-author publications in peer reviewed journals, strong communication and analytical abilities, and enthusiasm for basic science research.
-The candidates with expertise in the CRISPR/Cas9 technology and/or computational biology will be preferred.
+The ideal candidate should have a recent Ph.D. or equivalent degree in molecular biology, extensive experience with viruses (ideally flaviviruses) and innate immunity, first-author publications in peer reviewed journals, strong communication and analytical abilities, and enthusiasm for basic science research.
+The candidates with expertise in proteomics and/or computational biology will be preferred.

-Please send your resume/CV and list of publications to Dr. Mohsan Saeed at email@example.com
+Please send your cover letter and resume/CV to Dr. Mohsan Saeed at email@example.com

 Some of our recent publications include: